 This is a place where you can learn a little bit more about me, my interests, and my work.
-Download my CV (May 2021) and check out my “2- minute Teaching Philosophy” from Spring 2021.
+Download my CV (CV March 2022) and check out my “2- minute Teaching Philosophy” from Spring 2021.

 I am an assistant professor for Sociology and Criminal Justice at the University of Akron, OH since Fall 2019, and a Certified Clinical Sociological Practitioner.
 My research interest are gardening in incarcerated settings, women in the criminal (in)justice system, and qualitative methods.
 I love to “infect” students with experiential and service learning and I thrive on (good) espresso.

 First paper on gardening in the women’s community corrections facility is out!

 I was so excited that I got to comment on the amazing work of Liz Lerman on at the Dancing Conversation: Women & Witchcraft organized by the fabulous NCC Akron on May 20, 2021.

 In March 2021 I presented preliminary findings on a garden for eomen in a community corrections facility I helped initiate with collaborators at the prisongardenjustice.org conference.